 The long range research, however, shows that even in this case, antidepressants can predispose a person to more chronic depressive episodes and greatly increase their risk of evolving into a full blown Bipolar Disorder, with a chronic, life-long course - requiring further medications to try to "manage" the illness.

-In medical lingo, this is called "Iatrogenic Illness" - which means medically caused illness.
+In medical lingo, this is called "Iatrogenic Illness" or "iatrogenesis," which means medically caused illness.

 "Iatrogenic causes are the 3rd leading cause of death in America"